Shakespeare, square dance, and more...

-The history of performances continue in Schroon Lake where you can see your favorite shows, such as "Kiss Me Kate" and "Sweeney Todd" performed by the oldest summer vocal training program in the nation – the Seagle Music Colony
+The history of performances continue in Schroon Lake where you can see your favorite shows, such as "Kiss Me Kate" and "Sweeney Todd" performed by the oldest summer vocal training program in the nation – the Seagle Music Colony.

 The Boathouse Theater and Schroon Lake Bandstand put the arts right at the heart of Schroon Lake.
-The Adirondack Folk Festival and Boathouse Concert Series are some of the year's highlights you won't want to miss!
+The Adirondack Music Folk Festival in August and Boathouse Concert Series are just some of the year's highlights you won't want to miss!
 Visit our full events calendar to be sure you catch all of the action while in the Adirondacks.